Why does the California DMV suspend a driver license for Alzheimer’s Disease?

 - –Inability to communicate

 - –Difficulty swallowing

 At this stage, even if well represented, a driver diagnosed with Severe Dementia/Alzheimer’s Disease MUST NOT DRIVE.
 There is no chance the DMV will reinstate their driving privilege.

 What are the possible outcomes at the DMV?

-If the driver is at the stage of Mild Dementia, the best case result is that the DMV will grant a limited driver license on a term of Medical Probation.
+Mild Cognitive Impairment: If the driver is at the stage of Mild Cognitive Impairment, the best-case result is that the DMV will fully reinstate the driving privilege with no restrictions or medical probation.
 This means the Hearing Officer may order that the driver only drive during day-time hours and not on the freeway.

-If you have been diagnosed with the early stages of Alzheimer’s disease, the cruel truth is that with time, your disease will get progressively worse and it will require that your driving privilege be revoked.
+If you have been diagnosed with the early stages of Alzheimer’s Disease, the cruel truth is that with time, your disease will get progressively worse and it will require that your driving privilege be revoked.
 There is no reasonable way to determine how quickly your disease will progress as all people are different.
 Intervention by a DMV Defense Expert from California Drivers Advocates may help to maintain your driving privilege for an extended period of time.

-If however, you have mild dementia and there is some evidence that the disease will not progress rapidly, you may be able to safely drive for quite some time.
+If, however, you have Mild Dementia or Mild Cognitive Impairment and there is some evidence that the disease will not progress rapidly, you may be able to safely drive for quite some time.